 | Cochrane Library (CENTRAL) | Controlled trials register | MeSH terms | RCTs, Cochrane reviews |

 Each database uses different controlled vocabulary and search syntax.
 A PubMed search cannot be copy-pasted into Embase, you must translate MeSH terms to Emtree equivalents and adapt the syntax.
-Our database search translator automates this translation.
+Our syntax translator for literature search automates this translation.

 Sensitivity vs. Specificity